SingNavdeep/hello-world/README.md

 # hello-world
-My first repository on git hub
+My first repository on git hub.
+Edited this file.